Historic 1888 Kansas City Building Set for Demolition — Here’s What’s Coming Next

 Historic 1888 Jeserich Building Set for Demolition: What’s Next for 31st & Main?

-Kansas City’s Union Hill neighborhood is preparing for a major transformation as the Jeserich Building, a distinctive 1888 structure featuring Queen Anne turrets and bow windows, is slated for demolition.
-Along with three adjoining buildings, the four-building complex at 31st and Main Streets will make way for future mixed-use development.
+Kansas City’s Union Hill neighborhood is poised for significant change as the historic Jeserich Building, an 1888 architectural landmark known for its Queen Anne turrets and bow windows, is scheduled for demolition.
+Alongside three adjacent structures, the four-building complex at 31st and Main Streets will be cleared to make way for future mixed-use development.

 Demolition Driven by Safety Concerns